Road Safety Manual

 European Union:

 Regional goals and targets have been set by the European Commission.
 These are that by 2050, the EU should move ‘close to zero fatalities’ in road transport and target halving road deaths for the interim by 2020.
-The EU has reaffirmed its ambitious long-term goal, to move close to zero deaths by 2050 with new intermediate targets to halve the number of fatalities and - for the first time - also the number of serious injuries on Eurpean roads by 2030, from a 2020 baseline.
+The EU has reaffirmed its ambitious long-term goal, to move close to zero deaths by 2050 with new intermediate targets to halve the number of fatalities and - for the first time - also the number of serious injuries on European roads by 2030, from a 2020 baseline.
 While highly ambitious aspirations, these are very important statements that road safety must have a priority status if EU countries are to continue to lead in global road safety, as desired by all the EU institutions.

 Eastern Mediterranean Region: